Advance Inclusion in your workplace

 Some names may never be pronounced incorrectly, because of perceived familiarity or phonetic pronunciation of the name.
 Some names may be perceived as harder to pronounce but committing to getting them right is the most important step.

 Simply asking how you pronounce someone’s name is a remedy or prevents mispronunciation.
-Moreover, when it comes to shortening a name, especially without the person’s approval may subliminally signal to them that we have not really acknowledged who they are or shown them enough respect to ask them how they would prefer to be addressed.
+Moreover, when it comes to shortening a name, especially without the person’s approval, may subliminally signal to them that we have not really acknowledged who they are or shown them enough respect to ask them how they would prefer to be addressed.

 The link between names and personal identity

-When you look at the link between names and personal identity what comes to mind?
+When you look at the link between names and personal identity, what comes to mind?
 Our name helps to shape our identity.
 Being called by our name in its authentic form is powerful.
 It allows individuals to feel seen and respected.

 Names are very much attached to who we are as individuals, their part of our personal DNA.
 Names are also often linked with our ethnicity and culture.
 Pronouncing names correctly shows respect and signals inclusion.

-Tips on pronouncing names correctly
+Explore the benefits of MembershipTips on pronouncing names correctly

 Here are some tips on pronouncing names correctly: